pimarc/pms50-gns530/readme.md

 TCAS algorithms used in the mod are very simple and based only on the proximity.
 There is no calculation about any projected collision like in real instruments.

 TCAS data is disabled if your own aircraft is below 500ft AGL.

+TCAS is also available in a dedicated Traffic page (4th NAV page).

 # Change log
 ## V 1.0.32